nabhanabdulla/HackerRank/README.md

 # HackerRank
-Solutions to the HackerRank practice problems.
+Comprehensive solutions to the HackerRank practice problems.